hypercube1024/firefly/_docs/firefly-guide.md

 This is a classic web application architecture.
 The controller handles HTTP request, and the business logic is in the service.

 ## HTTP server
-You don't need any other web server for startup.
-It just runs `ServerBootstrap.start(config)` in main method.
+It just runs `ServerBootstrap.start(config)` in main method to start HTTP server.

 {% highlight java %}
 public class App {